veektortee/scheduling-webapp/VERCEL_DEPLOYMENT_CHECKLIST.md

 3. Ensure NEXTAUTH_SECRET is set and sufficiently long

 ### Credential Recovery Issues
-1. Verify ADMIN_BACKUP_EMAIL is set and valid
+1. Credential recovery via backup email has been removed.
+No verification of ADMIN_BACKUP_EMAIL is necessary.
 2. Check email service configuration
 3. Review recovery endpoint logs